This topic covers information relating to income support individuals and includes the following:

 If the individual or their partner (1.1.P.30) receive an income support payment, or are in an employment income nil rate period, they are not subject to the income test for FTB Part A. They are eligible for the maximum rate of FTB Part A, subject to the maintenance income test (1.1.M.10) and maintenance action test.

 Act reference: FAAct Schedule 1 clause 38L Application of income test to pension and benefit recipients and their partners

-If a recipient or their partner receive an income support payment or are in an employment income nil rate period, they do not have to provide an estimate of income when claiming CCB.
-These recipients are eligible for the maximum rate of CCB.
+If an individual or their partner receive an income support payment or are in an employment income nil rate period, they do not have to provide an estimate of income when claiming CCB.
+These individuals are eligible for the maximum rate of CCB.

 If both the recipient and their partner lose eligibility for the pension or benefit, their eligibility for FTB must be reassessed and the income test applied.
 Their CCB entitlement will also be reassessed.

 The recipient and their partner must provide an estimate of their ATI (1.1.A.20) for the current financial year.
 For FTB, the income test must be applied to work out their new rate of FTB.
 For CCB, the income estimate will be used to calculate the new rate of entitlement.